RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Introduction

-To address this issue, we propose a \textbf{R}etrieval-\textbf{A}ugmented \textbf{D}iscrete \textbf{D}iffusion (RADD) framework that explicitly decouples the two objectives and assigns each to to its naturally suited module as in Figure~\ref{fig:introduction}.
+To address this issue, we propose a \textbf{R}etrieval-\textbf{A}ugmented \textbf{D}iscrete \textbf{D}iffusion (RADD) framework that explicitly decouples the two objectives and assigns each to its naturally suited module as in Figure~\ref{fig:introduction}.
 Considering that the KGC task is fundamentally a conditional recovery task: given one observed entity and a relation, the model must recover the missing entity that completes the triple.
 A relation-aware multimodal KGE retriever handles search over the full entity set, where geometric efficiency and recall breadth are essential.
-A conditional discrete denoiser then operates only after the retriever has pruned the candidate space, recovering entity identities directly in the discrete vocabulary without confronting full-vocabulary sparsity.
-Conditioning the denoiser on the observed entity and relation semantics (including multimodal signals) provides a principled and effective way to control generation toward triple-consistent candidates.
-The two components are coupled during training through temperature-scaled teacher-student distillation.
+A conditional discrete denoiser recovers entity identities over the full vocabulary, while Diff-Rerank restricts final eligibility and ordering to the retriever's shortlist.
+Conditioning the denoiser on the observed entity and relation semantics with multimodal signals provides a principled and effective way to control generation toward triple-consistent candidates.
+The two components are integrated during training through teacher-student distillation mechanism.
 At inference, the developed Diff-Rerank enforces the decomposition: the retriever commits to a hard top-$K$ shortlist, and the denoiser reranks exclusively within it.

-Our contributions are: \begin{itemize} \item We identify dual-objective coupling as a structural bottleneck in MMKGC and recast the task as retrieval-augmented discrete diffusion over entity vocabularies, adapting D3PM~\cite{austin2021structured} to MMKGC. \item We propose a RADD framework comprising a relation-aware multimodal retriever, a conditional discrete denoiser, teacher-student distillation, and a Diff-Rerank inference mechanism that explicitly enforces retrieve-then-rerank decision allocation. \item Experiments on three benchmarks show the better performance of our model than existing baselines.
-The ablation studies further confirm the effectiveness of each component. \end{itemize}
+Notably, RADD exceeds its retriever-only/denoiser-only variants by 16.32/13.59 MRR on DB15K and 10.40/10.22 on MKG-W.